nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * 3a1.
 ModCheck informs student that the given value for the specified field is invalid

       Use case ends.

+#### Use case: Switch to light or dark mode

+**MSS**

+1. Student requests to change to light or dark mode based on their preferences
+2. ModCheck displays the selected outcome

+    Use case ends.

 *{More to be added}*